-Chairman – Steven Ferry was born in Southern England, where he attended private schools and Art College.
+Chairman Steven Ferry was born and raised in Southern England, where he attended private schools and Art College.
 He worked both in the hospitality industry and in private service in England during the 1980s before training as a butler in England and then working as one in the United States.
-He established the International Guild of Traditional Butlers and wrote the basic manual on how to butle in the early 1990s.
-By the mid-1990s, he had left private service to focus on his writing and consulting.
+In the early 1990s, he established the International Guild of Traditional Butlers and wrote the basic manual on how to butle.
+By the mid-1990s, he had left private service to focus on his writing and consulting career.

-In 2003, he introduced the spa butler as a resource for hotels and resorts with spas, to assist them in bringing about the ultimate spa experience for guests.
 In 2006, he introduced rating standards to the industry for butlers in hotels.
-In 2007, he introduced the concept of the Guest from Hell and helped establish the HotelSafeguard program for hotels.
+In 2007, he introduced the spa butler as a resource for hotels and resorts with spas, to assist them in bringing about the ultimate spa experience for guests.
+In the same year, he introduced the concept of the Guest from Hell and helped establish the HotelSafeguard program for hotels.
 The campaign then widened further to include corporations and all service industries.
 In 2016, his definitive two-volume series, Serving The Wealthy, was published and he began to focus on establishing butler training programs as “force multipliers” within universities and trade schools in key countries of Asia.

-As Chairman of the Board of the International Institute of Modern Butlers, he oversees the operations of its offices and trainers around the world and personally trains butlers and other household and hospitality employees on the butler model of service in private households and estates, hotels, resorts, spas and private villas.
+As Chairman of the Board of the International Institute of Modern Butlers, he oversees the operations of its offices and trainers around the world and personally trains butlers and other service professionals around the world.

 Prior to working in the hospitality profession, Steven was a professor of education and worked in the non-profit sector in various capacities.
-He has close to 20 books published, as well as hundreds of articles & photographs for major US publishers and corporations.
+He has over 20 books published, as well as hundreds of articles & photographs for major US publishers and corporations.